ant-design/ant-design-mobile-rn/components/slider/index.en-US.md

 A Slider component for selecting particular value in range, eg: controls the display brightness of the screen.

 ### Rule
-- By default, the minimum value in the left and maximum value in the right of `Silder` .
+- By default, the minimum value in the left and maximum value in the right of `Slider` .
 - Generally `Slider` is positioned horizontally.

 ## API